90TechSAS/docker-guard-probe/README.md

 ## How to contribute?

-Feel free to fork the project a make a pull request!
+Feel free to fork the project and make a pull request!

 ## Thanks to